B2B Lead Generation Glossary

 Should B2B companies focus on inbound or outbound lead generation?

-Most successful B2B companies use integrated approaches combining inbound content marketing with targeted outbound prospecting.
-The optimal mix depends on market maturity, deal size, and sales cycle length, but both motions work better when coordinated than when run in isolation.
+Integrated wins.
+Most successful B2B companies combine inbound content marketing with targeted outbound prospecting rather than betting everything on one motion.
+The optimal mix depends on market maturity, deal size, and sales cycle length, but both approaches work better when coordinated than when run in isolation.

 How long should lead nurturing campaigns run?